 Take a look at the case studies at the end of the book.
-All offer examples of how builders achieve energy efficiency in the cold and very cold climates.
+All offer examples of how builders achieve energy efficiency in the hot-dry and mixed-dry climates.
+And each is a working example of building science and building profits in action.